Tusiata Avia: Career

 Poetry by Avia has appeared in numerous literary journals such as Takahe, Sport, Turbine, and Trout.
 She has been published in the Best New Zealand Poems series, including the 2004, 2009, 2011, and 2017.

-In March 2023, Avia attracted media attention after she read an except from her 2020 poem The Savage Coloniser during a show at the Auckland Arts Festival in February 2023 attacking British explorer Captain James Cook and his association with the legacy of British colonialism in New Zealand.
-Avia was criticised for allegedly promoting reverse racism and violence by right-wing Youtuber Lee Williams, The Platform host Sean Plunket, ACT Party leader David Seymour, New Zealand First party leader Winston Peters, the New Zealand Free Speech Union, and Kiwiblog founder David Farrar.
+In March 2023, Avia attracted media attention about her confronting poem The Savage Coloniser about British explorer Captain James Cook and his association with the legacy of British colonialism in New Zealand.
+The poetry was in the media in the leadup to the premiere of the theatre performance The Savage Coloniser programmed in the Auckland Arts Festival in February 2023.
+Avia was criticised for allegedly promoting reverse racism and violence by right-wing YouTuber Lee Williams, The Platform host Sean Plunket, ACT Party leader David Seymour, New Zealand First party leader Winston Peters, and Kiwiblog founder David Farrar.
 Plunket and Seymour also criticised Creative New Zealand for using taxpayer funding to sponsor Avia's book and stage show.
+The attention meant that 2023 Avia became a target for harassment and death threats.
 Avia defended her poem and accused the ACT Party of misrepresenting her work.
-Avia was also supported by The Spinoff book editor Claire Mabey, NZ Poet Laureates Selina Tusitala Marsh and Chris Tse, University of Waikato indigenous studies Associate Professor Waikaremoana Waitoki, and Creative New Zealand, who defended the poem on artistic, free speech, and historical grounds.
+Avia was also supported by The Spinoff book editor Claire Mabey, New Zealand Poets Laureate Selina Tusitala Marsh and Chris Tse, University of Waikato indigenous studies Associate Professor Waikaremoana Waitoki, and Creative New Zealand, who defended the poem on artistic, free speech, and historical grounds.
 Human Rights Commissioner Meng Foon confirmed that the watchdog had received complaints about the poem.
-Further screenings of The Savage Coloniser were held in Auckland between 9 and 12 March and Wanaka on 28 March.
+Further performances of The Savage Coloniser were held in Auckland between 9 and 12 March and at the Wānaka Festival of Colour in Wānaka on 28 March 2023.